invent-framework/invent/README.md

   to Apache2.

-All the assets relating to the old version of the project can still be found in the `old` directory in this repository.
+All the assets relating to the old version of the project can still be found in the `old` branch in this repository.

 ## Developer setup